-Tahiti and her Islands History, Language and Culture
+The Islands of Tahiti History, Language and Culture

-The basic lifestyle of the islands is represented by the simple Tahitian fares built of bamboo with pandanus roofs.
-Local women dress in bright pareos and men in the male equivalent, but casual dress is expected of the visitor (except in Papeete, where bathing suits and shorts are not considered suitable dress).
-Traditional dances are still performed mostly in hotels, with Western dance styles mainly in tourist centres.
-Normal social courtesies are important.
+The basic lifestyle of the islands is represented by the simple Tahitian fares (houses) built of bamboo with roofs, thatched from pandanus leaves.
+The culture is generally relaxed and hospitable.
+Local women dress in bright pareos (wraparound skirts) and men in the male equivalent, but casual dress is expected of the visitor (except in Papeete, where bathing suits and shorts are not considered suitable dress unless on the beach).

 The official languages are French and Tahitian.
 Other Polynesian languages are spoken by the indigenous population.
 English is widely understood, mainly by islanders accustomed to dealing with foreign visitors.